The information supplied in this section of the site is taken from the VOSA section of the DFT website. For more information please Click Here

 - Body or vehicle structure and general items

 Free from excessive corrosion or damage in specific areas.
-No sharp edges likely to cause injury.
-Towbars for security, condition, inappropriate repairs or modification.
-Correct operation of 13 pin electrical socket.
+No sharp edges are likely to cause injury.
+Towbars for security, condition, improper repairs or modification.
+Correct operation of 13 pins electrical socket.
 Speedometer condition and operation.
 Engine mountings.

 - Fuel system

 No leaks.
 Security and condition of pipes or hoses.
-Fuel cap fastens and seals securely.
+The fuel cap fastens and seals securely.
 Note the fuel cap will need to be opened.
 Make sure the key is available.

 - Exhaust emissions